 Indeed you can insert “Database” blocks into documents, transforming documents into apps.
 In fact App is a Workspace in Notion.
 For example, this is a Workspace for Tasks tracking.

-You can install many Workspaces, they visible in left menu.
+You can install many Workspaces, they visible in sidebar.
 Each Workspace can have several visual representations of information.

 You can connect databases from different Workspaces together.
 So far this functionality does not give you much, but at least you can have fully connected domain (improvement in comparison with Airtable and Zenkit).
 There is a hope that later it will be possible to utilize connected domain better, like group by reference in Kanban Board and create nested hierarchical tables.